Friends and neighbors in the 40th,

-Because of election year restrictions, I will be unable to update my website, Facebook page, or send e-newsletters beginning May 11.
-However, my office will remain open so if you need to contact me or my staff, please call my district office at (425) 213-4146 or send an email to Mark.Mullet@leg.wa.gov.
+Due to election year restrictions I will be unable to update my website, Facebook page, or send e-newsletters beginning on May 11.
+However, my office will remain open, so if you need to contact me or my staff, please call my office at (360) 786-7678 or send an email to Liz.Lovelett@leg.wa.gov.

 It has been an honor to serve this incredible district as your state senator for another year!
 The work we do down in Olympia is fast-paced and can be hard to keep up with, but I want to do my best to keep you all up-to-date.
 Along with plenty of important pieces of legislation, your state government responded quickly to the coronavirus crisis and these efforts will continue every day until we defeat it.